 Supermarkets use a wide range of tactics to squeeze more cash out of hard-pressed households.
 Here are five of the sneakiest.

-Have you ever left the supermarket with a few more items than were on your shopping list?
+Have you ever left the supermarket having spent more than you were planning?

-Then, you may have fallen into one of the cleverly designed traps supermarket bosses employ to maximise their profits.
+Then, you may have fallen into one of the cleverly designed traps supermarkets employ to maximise their profits.

 From questionable claims of freshly baked bread to misleading pricing strategies, we look at five techniques the supermarket giants use to convince us to part with our cash.